samuelventura/baud/README.md

 # baud

-Serial port with Modbus support.
+Serial port with RTU and TCP-to-RTU support.

 ## Installation and Usage